Water Quality: Agencies Should Take More Actions to Manage Risks from Harmful Algal Blooms and Hypoxia

 National Oceanic and Atmospheric Administration | The Administrator of NOAA and the Administrator of EPA, in collaboration with the members of the working group, should coordinate the development of a more comprehensive body of information on the costs and benefits of mitigation, control, and prevention actions for use by state, local, and tribal governments.
 (Recommendation 6) |

 NOAA and EPA agreed with this recommendation.
-In March 2024, the agencies stated that information on the costs and benefits of mitigation, control, and prevention actions for use by state, local, and tribal governments would be incorporated into the 2024 HABHRCA National Assessment.
-We will continue to follow up on this recommendation.
+In December 2024, the agencies stated that they are coordinating to develop a comprehensive body of information on the costs and benefits of mitigation, control, and prevention actions for use by state, local, and tribal governments.
+The agencies said the information would be available by December 2025.
+However, the agencies did not specify where this information will be made available.
+GAO will continue to follow up on this recommendation.

 |